 We put in our stuff on Friday evening, properly latched he cooler, and waited.
 I kept checking and looking inside intermittently all through Saturday and Sunday and, needless to say, the ice was still there doing just fine.

-TIP: To maximize ice retention it’s always worth to invest in some extra ice packs.
-Here are top 5 cooler ice packs we recommend.
+TIP: To maximize ice retention it's always worth investing in some extra ice packs.
+Here are the top 5 cooler ice packs we recommend.

 These coolers are pretty much good for anything, from tailgating to camping and yachting.
 The ICON 32 cooler will come in handy for simpler purposes while the larger ICON 50 cooler and ICON 75 cooler options will come in handy for boats and larger loads.